undecaf/vue-boilerplate/README.md

 #### Defining routes

 [Vue Router](https://router.vuejs.org/) is used for navigation.
-Add your routes to the array in `src/routes.js`.
+Define components for each state and add the routes to the array in `src/routes.js`.

 #### Using the Vuex store